 - Do you know how to push back diplomatically when necessary?

 - Can you motivate people to perform?

 You should always review the job description carefully to try to understand what “teamwork” is likely to mean in each role.

 At a managerial level, team leadership may be the focus.
 At a fast-moving startup, they may be looking for people who can pitch in and play many roles.
 For an entry-level position, it may just be about the ability to get along in a professional environment.

-You will want to choose an example that demonstrates the most relevant aspect(s) of your team experience.
+You will want to choose a teamwork example that demonstrates the most relevant aspect(s) of your teamwork experience.

 It is particularly important for new grads to be able to speak convincingly about their teamwork skills.
 Early in your career, you probably don’t have a strong professional track record to talk about.

 Therefore, the hiring manager will be hiring based on potential demonstrated by academic, extracurricular, and internship experiences.